 Special Instructions to Applicants

-As a key member of UO MNCH Archaeological Research Division (a.k.a the Oregon State Museum of Anthropology/OSMA), you will work as part of a project team responsible for conducting archaeological and/or historic preservation research to assist state and municipal agencies with cultural resource management (CRM) obligations.
+As a key member of UO MNCH Archaeological Research Division (a.k.a the Oregon State Museum of Anthropology/OSMA), you will work as part of a project team responsible for conducting historic resource research to assist state and municipal agencies with cultural resource management (CRM) obligations.
 Key functions include conducting field investigations, collecting field data, contributing to sponsor deliverables (including technical reports), and documenting cultural resources with appropriate Oregon State Historic Preservation Office forms.
-You may also supervise archaeological field technicians and manage portions of larger projects under the supervision of a project manager.
+You may also manage portions of larger projects under the supervision of a project manager.

-• A Master’s degree in archaeology, anthropology, history, historic preservation, or a closely related field;
+• A Master’s degree in architectural history, historic preservation, or a closely related field;

-• Meet the professional archaeological and/or historic preservation qualification standards set by both the Secretary of the Interior and the Oregon State Historic Preservation Office.
+• Meet the professional historic preservation qualification standards set by both the Secretary of the Interior and the Oregon State Historic Preservation Office.

 • Proficient writing skills

 • Ability to adapt to change and approach work with flexibility

 • Ability to build and maintain relationships and work effectively with colleagues, faculty, staff, and students from a variety of diverse backgrounds

 • Effective communication skills

 • Demonstrated commitment to high standards of work product, confidentiality, and integrity

 • Familiarity with CRM policies in Oregon and the Pacific Northwest

 • Knowledge of and experience with Section 106 of the National Historic Preservation Act